-Old Town Algiers - Monuments and Historic Buildings
+Old Town in Algiers

 The Old town of Algiers is the district of the city which is typically surrounded by walls and comprises a maze of narrow streets.